RamDorairaj/dataworks-data-load/README.md

 ## Binding an IBM DataWorks service to the sample application

+If this is the first sample application you are deploying, add the IBM DataWorks service.
+If you already created a Bluemix application that uses the IBM DataWorks service, bind an existing service instance to that application instead of adding a new service.
+This process might help prevent your Bluemix usage from reaching allocated limits.

+* If this is the first time you are deploying an IBM DataWorks application:

     1. Go to Bluemix at https://bluemix.net and log in.

-2. Click Catalog.
+    2. Click **Catalog**.

     3. Browse through the available services.
 Under Data Management, click DataWorks.

-4. Select your sample application in the "Add service" section and click **Create**.
+    4. Select your sample application in the Add service section and click **Create**.

+* If you previously deployed another IBM DataWorks application:

+    1. Go to Bluemix at https://bluemix.net and log in.

+    2. From the Bluemix dashboard, double-click your new application.

+    3. Click **BIND A SERVICE**.

+    4. Select an existing instance of the IBM DataWorks service to bind to the application.

 ## Viewing the sample application